-In this tutorial we’ll learn how to install MySQL 8.0 on Ubuntu 16.04 (Xenial Xerus) from MySQL apt repository.
+In this tutorial, we learn how to install MySQL 8.0 on Ubuntu 16.04 (Xenial Xerus) from MySQL apt repository.

-This tutorial assume that we have fresh install of Ubuntu Server 16.04 (Xenial Xerus).
-You can also follow this tutorial on any flavor of Ubuntu 16.04 like Kubuntu or Xubuntu.
+This tutorial assumes that we have a fresh install of Ubuntu Server 16.04 (Xenial Xerus).
+You can also follow this tutorial on any flavor of Ubuntu 16.04, like Kubuntu or Xubuntu.